 Craig Marshall, CEO of OrganOx said, “We are delighted to announce this collaboration with Mid-America Transplant and Washington University, St Louis.
 Improving the utilization of donor organs is exactly what our proprietary technology has been developed for.
 I am confident OrganOx can play a crucial role in enabling Diane Brockmeier’s and Dr. Chapman’s shared vision of expanding the number of donor livers available for transplant to enable more recipients to benefit from lifesaving transplantation.
 This is great news for the growing number of US patients with end stage liver disease.”

 About the OrganOx technology

-The technology, normothermic machine perfusion(NMP), was developed by OrganOx and is a totally new approach to preserving a deceased donor liver prior to transplantation.
-Instead of storing the donor liver on ice, NMP maintains the liver at physiological temperature and provides the organ with oxygenated blood and nutrients.
-This enables quality assessment of the organ by functional testing prior to transplant
+The technology, normothermic machine perfusion, (NMP) has been developed by OrganOx, a company spun out of the University of Oxford, UK.
+It is a totally new approach to preserving a deceased donor liver prior to transplantation.
+Instead of storing the donor liver in ice, NMP provides the organ with oxygenated blood and nutrients at normal body temperature which allows it to function in the critical period between the donation and transplantation and enables an assessment of the organ prior to transplant.

 Today the US leads the world in terms of the number of liver transplants performed each year at approximately 8,000, however the demand is far greater, with more than 13,000 patients joining the transplant list annually.
 By contrast over 1,000 donor organs are recovered but not transplanted each year, primarily due to concerns over organ quality.
 In the absence of an equivalent to dialysis, more than 10 people a day die or are removed from the list whilst waiting for a liver transplant*.